Note From The Field: Fighting HIV/AIDS in the Democratic Republic of Congo

 Such efforts made by EGPAF to integrate PMTCT into more general health services have had an incredible impact on the DRC’s HIV epidemic.
 I hope those served by EGPAF will continue to fight against HIV/AIDS in order to help DRC to achieve the elimination of pediatric HIV/AIDS.

 And I hope that people from around the world will support us in our fight to end this epidemic.
-Click here to learn how you can help preserve our HIV/AIDS programs in DRC.

 Dr. John Ditekemena is EGPAF's country director for the Democratic Republic of the Congo, and is based in Kinshasa.